Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 View of ANZAC War Memorial, Sydney, Australia

 MAP.
-At the south end of Hyde Park is Sydney’s ANZAC Memorial.
-Opened in 1934 to remember the Australians who fought and died in World War I (the Great War), the memorial now stands to honor all Australians and New Zealanders who have served in military forces.
+Opened in 1934 to remember the solders of the Australian Imperial Forces who fought and died in World War I, this memorial now stands to honor all Australians and New Zealanders who have served in the military.

 #17 Sydney Town Hall